A Kolmogorov metric embedding for live cell microscopy signaling patterns: Results

-Cellular velocity kymographs were also generated for each movie, writing the average velocity for each cell from time $t-1$ to $t$ and $t$ to $t+1$ at each $(x,y,t)$ cell centroid.
+The SSF can also be used with segmentation and tracking algorithms, as in Section \ref*{sect.SegTrack}, to capture cellular velocity patterns by generating an image with the average velocity for each cell from time $t-1$ to $t$ and $t$ to $t+1$ stored at each $(x,y,t)$ cell centroid.
 The velocity is normalized to the maximum cellular velocity gate value used in the tracking algorithm (\ref*{sect.SegTrack}).
-For each of the 147 movies, we compute the NCD between the ERK kymograph and the velocity kymograph. \ref*{fig:veloPlot}A shows the resulting NCDs the ERK and velocity kymographs as a multiple comparison test grouped by experimental condition.
+For each of the 147 movies, we compute the NCD between the ERK SSF and the velocity SSF.
+Figure \ref*{fig:veloPlot} (A) shows the resulting NCDs between the ERK and velocity SSF as a multiple comparison test grouped by experimental condition.
 Lower values of the NCD indicate that the ERK signal is more predictive of the cellular velocity pattern.
 For the PIK3CA\_H1047R and PIK3CA\_E545K mutations, there is a significant increase in the relationship between ERK Signaling and cellular velocity ($p<0.003$).
+These results agree with previous (non-metric) embedding results \supercite{Jacques2021}.

+The pattern differences among the six different mutations can be seen in Supplementary Figure \ref*{Fig.Supplment.ssf_kymos}, where each row represents a different mutation.